gvSIGAssociation/gvnix/pages/index-en.md

 gvNIX allows to create a complete Java entity model using database introspection.
 In addition, gvNIX maintains the Java entity model synchronized with all changes in the data model.

-## Nonintrusive Optimistic Concurrency Control
+## Non-intrusive Optimistic Concurrency Control

-In multi user environments, such as web applications, it is common that two users access to the same record at the same time to editing it.
+In multi user environments, such as web applications, it is common that two users access to the same record at the same time to edit it.
 Concurrency control can prevent that some action interfere with other.

 Most accepted concurrency control pattern in web environments is known as optimistic concurrency control.
 Most common way to implement it is to use a version field to be included in all tables in the data model.